Zhengde Emperor: Prince of Anhua rebellion and the fall of Liu Jin

-Meanwhile, the Emperor, after consulting with his grand secretaries and ministers, implemented a comprehensive set of counterinsurgency measures.
-He appointed Shen Ying, Earl of Jingyang, and Yang Yiqing, Censor-in-chief, to oversee the situation in Ningxia.
+The Emperor, after consulting with his grand secretaries and ministers, implemented a comprehensive set of counterinsurgency measures.
+He appointed Shen Ying, Earl of Jingyang, and Censor-in-chief Yang Yiqing to oversee the situation in Ningxia.
 Both had previous experience in the region, making them well-equipped to handle the task successfully.
 In addition, he promoted several officers from the Ningxia garrison, offered amnesty to lower-ranking rebels, and promised rewards for those who returned to the government's side.
 He also allocated a significant sum of money for this purpose.
 As a precaution, he granted amnesty for minor offenses to all princes.
-Furthermore, he dispatched the eunuch Zhang Yong (one of the "Eight Tigers") to Ningxia with a force of 30,000 soldiers from the Beijing garrison.
+Furthermore, he dispatched Zhang Yong, one of the Eight Tigers, to Ningxia with a force of 30,000 soldiers from the Beijing garrison.
 This was the first time in the history of the Ming dynasty that a eunuch had been given a separate command.
 To support the troops in Xuanfu, Datong, and Yansui, the commanders were provided with a million liang of silver to cover the costs of troop movements.

 During the campaign, Yang Yiqing convinced Zhang Yong to turn against Liu Jin by warning him that his life was in danger due to Liu Jin's plans for another coup.
 Upon returning to Beijing, Zhang Yong joined forces with the other six "Tigers" and on 13 September 1510, they accused Liu Jin of plotting against the Emperor.
 It was reported that Liu Jin intended to assassinate the Emperor and place his own great-nephew on the throne.
 Despite the Emperor's initial reluctance to believe the accusations, the group was able to persuade him.
 The following day, Liu Jin was transferred to Nanjing and his property were seized.
-When the Emperor saw the vast amount of weapons and treasures that Liu had accumulated, (Note: Different authors cite different numbers.
-Goodrich mentions 300,000 liang of gold, 50 million liang of silver, and 25 bushels of precious stones; Barmé reports 2.5 million liang of gold and silver, two golden suits of armor, 25 pounds of precious stones, 3,000 gold rings and brooches, 500 gold plates, and over 4,000 gem-encrusted belts; Eberhard lists 57,800 pieces of gold and 240,000 (ten times heavier) gold bars, 791,800 liang of silver and 5 million silver bars (in units of five liang), 3 bushels of precious stones, two golden armors, 3,000 gold rings, and many other items.) he ordered his execution, despite Liu's insistence on his innocence.
-Liu Jin was arrested on 16 September, and his three-day execution began on 27 September.
+The Emperor ordered Liu's execution upon seeing the vast amount of weapons and treasures that Liu had accumulated, (Note: Different authors cite different numbers.
+Goodrich mentions 300,000 liang of gold, 50 million liang of silver, and 25 bushels of precious stones; Barmé reports 2.5 million liang of gold and silver, two golden suits of armor, 25 pounds of precious stones, 3,000 gold rings and brooches, 500 gold plates, and over 4,000 gem-encrusted belts; Eberhard lists 57,800 pieces of gold and 240,000 (ten times heavier) gold bars, 791,800 liang of silver and 5 million silver bars (in units of five liang), 3 bushels of precious stones, two golden armors, 3,000 gold rings, and many other items.) despite Liu's insistence on his innocence.
+Liu Jin was arrested on 16 September, and his three-day execution by lingchi, or "slow slicing", began on 27 September.

-As a result of Liu's downfall, his allies were also removed, and his reforms were reversed.
+Liu's downfall led to the removal of his allies, and his reforms were reversed.
 Any documents related to his proposed reforms were destroyed, effectively rendering his efforts to change the administrative structure of the Ming dynasty and increase the Emperor's direct control through eunuch officials futile.